How to Build Your First Surfboard

 21&1/2" nose - 1' from the end

-In 2011, according to emails, hundreds, probably thousands, of small wave designs have been home built.
-Although the general surfing public considers the design an odity, many builders claim there is no other design as well suited to small, slow, choppy surf.
-Small Wave Design 2 is here.
-It is made for even smaller waves - 1' to 3' slow, choppy surf.
-The new design has a stiffer, slower turning characteristic compared to the old small wave design - this is due to the new design being more parrallel, and flater.
-However; the new design is significantly better suited to 1' to 3' surf, as it catches waves easier, planes through the flat spots and slow areas better, and turns with even less drag.
-This low drag is especially useful when comming out of a wave section on to a flat spot.
+In 2011, according to emails, hundreds, probably thousands, of Small Wave Designs have been home built.
+Although the general surfing public dismisses the design as an oddity, those who try it often claim there is no other design as well suited to small, slow, choppy surf.
+Newer Small Wave Designs are here.
+These are made for even smaller waves - 1' to 3' slow, choppy surf.
+The new designs have a stiffer, slower turning characteristic compared to the old small wave design - this is due to the new designs being more parallel, and flatter.
+However; the new designs are significantly better suited to 1' to 3' surf, as they catch waves easier, plane through the flat spots and slow areas better, and turn with even less drag.
+This low drag is especially useful when coming out of a wave section on to a flat spot.
 The low drag design allows for a gradual turn back into the steeper section without fading out of the wave face.
-The older design turns faster, and is better suited to slightly larger surf.
-The drawings below show the earliest and latest versions of small wave design side by side.
+The older design (relatively curved outline with more rocker and thinner tail) turns faster, and is better suited to slightly larger surf.
+The drawings below show the earliest and latest versions of small wave designs.

-On the newest model, the twin fins are modified parrallelograms raked at 20 degrees, 3" wide, 6" long (as seen in the green tracing below) - these are cut from 7" molded cut away fins installed in Fins Unlimited Boxes cut to 5&1/2" long and installed 1&1/8" from the rail edge.
+On the newer models, for surfers under 160 lbs., the twin fins are modified parallelograms raked at 20 degrees, 3" wide, 6" long (as seen in the green tracing below) - these can be cut from 7" molded cut away fins installed in Fins Unlimited Boxes cut to 5&1/2" long and installed 1&1/8" (or closer) from the rail edge.
 The boxes are installed with the base higher on the tail end, in order to tilt the fin more towards 20 degrees (more upright, less rake).
+If over 160 lbs., use 7" molder cutaway fins full size, but do install boxes 1&1/8" from the rail edge, with the base higher on the tail end.

 Note 1: Sliding the back foot towards the rail greatly enhances turning, in fact, it is unlikely you will ever appreciate the design without doing this.

-Note 2: The curvature between the half circles of the nose and tail, and the 30" wide point, can be created by using a piece of foam 5'x 1/2"x 1/2".
+Note 2: The curvature between the various half circles of the noses, and tails, can be created by using a piece of foam 5'x 1/2"x 1/2".
 At the end of the piece of foam mark the 1/2" thickness at 1/4".
 Draw a straight line from the

 1/4" point to the full 1/2" thickness on the opposite long end of the foam (diagonal line).
 Sand the foam down to the line.
 This will give you a tapered piece 5'long with one end 1/2"x 1/2" thick and the other end 1/2"x 1/4" thick.
 By using the thinner end toward the area with more curvature (nose and tail), the foam will tend to create an even curvature from the nose and tail curves to the 30" wide point.
 The curved foam piece can be held to template material with duct tape at about 1' intervals.
 This is a cheap, easy way to create outline curvature on any board.

-Note 3: On the lastest version of the Small Wave Design 2, a 48"x 32"x 1/8" sheet of 90 psi vinyl foam sheet ($29.95 at fibreglast.com) was epoxied on the deck.
+Note 3: On the later versions, a 48"x 32"x 1/8" sheet of 90 psi vinyl foam sheet ($29.95 at fibreglast.com) was epoxied on the deck.
 This sheet is at least 3 times stronger than most surfboard foam, while being only about 50% heavier.
 This sheet used on the deck patch area (top rear 2/3 of board, starting 12" from tail tip) allows one layer of cloth to be used on the top and bottom and still have a much stronger than average deck area - a lighter and stronger board for roughly $10. more, after shipping, considering the savings on the deck cloth and resin.
 More labor is involved with the vinyl foam method compared to cloth deck patch method, as you will need to either plane the blank 1/8" to fit the vinyl or sand the vinyl edges flush.
 You should be able to reduce the weight about 2 lbs. and still have a stronger deck by using vinyl foam compared to an 8oz. cloth deck patch board.
+Also; expanded polystyrene foam can be be had in 40, 60, 80, and 100 psi sheets.
+A 60 psi sheet hotwire cut (or cut with a chain saw mounted on a table) to 3/8" thickness and glued to deck patch area makes a deck similar to vinyl foam above.

 PLANING HULL

 A surfboard should be designed as a planing hull.
-Most are designed with aspect ratios (width divided by length) similar to boats, boats being mostly displacement hulls.
-What this means in practical terms is: for planing it is beneficial to have a relatively flat, relatively wide, relatively rectangular area encompassing the majority of the bottom of a surfboard.
-The result can be a surfboard that reaches full plane at a lower speed, producing lift and reducing drag.
-Tests done by Lindsay Lord, a Naval Architect, show that a shape with an aspect ratio of .41 is optimal for planing.
+Most are designed with planing aspect ratios (planing width divided by planing length) similar to boats, boats being mostly displacement hulls.
+For optimal planing a surfboard should be relatively flat, relatively wide, and relatively rectangular.
+The result can be a surfboard reaching full plane at a lower speed, producing lift and reducing drag.
+Tests done by Lindsay Lord, a Naval Architect, show that a shape with an planing aspect ratio of .41 is optimal for planing.
 Most surfboards are around .20 - .30.
-Lord determined through wave pool and strain guage testing that a shape that looked similar to an elongated body board was optimim for planing.
-See also Hydrodynamica.com, Naval Architecture of Planing Hulls by Lindsay Lord and Surfing a Guide by William Nelson.
-Important parts of these two books can be accessed at http://mypaipoboards.org/pubs/BookSummaries.shtml - the books on this link are in alphabetical order.
+Lord determined through wave pool and strain gauge testing that a shape similar to an elongated body board was optimal for planing.
+See http://hydrodynamica.com/

-Of course, what is optimal for planing is not neccessarily best for manuevering and controling, but some will find it helpful to consider a shape with a relatively wide, flat planing area.
-By using a very wide double tail configuration with narrow deep twin fins, it will be found that even a board with an aspect ratio of .41 can be easily turned.
+Of course, what is optimal for planing is not necessarily best for maneuvering and controlling, but some will find it helpful to consider a shape with a relatively wide, flat planing area.
+By using a very wide double tail configuration with narrow deep twin fins, it will be found that even a board with a planing aspect ratio of .46 can be easily turned.
 Although wide shapes are not made for ripping and carving, many surfers will find a wider, shorter shape turns faster and with less drag compared to a long board.
-If a wider, shorter shape has relatively parrallel rails (wide nose and wide tail) it will be faster (less drag and more lift) than boards of equal surface area with steamlined shapes (pointed nose and narrow tail) - this contradicts conventional wisdom in surfboard design, which is mostly submerged in displacement hull thinking.
-Also contradictory; consider two surfboards of equal surface area, and otherwise equal design - one board longer, and the other board shorter and wider - the shorter, wider design has been tested to have less drag and more lift.
+If a wider, shorter shape has relatively parallel rails (wide nose and wide tail) it will be faster (less drag and more lift) than boards of equal surface area with streamlined shapes (pointed nose and narrow tail).

-Although the Small Wave Design was mostly created through years of trial and error, it is interesting to see that it has some scientific backing.
+Although the Small Wave Design has many of the features consistent with planing hulls, this was mostly created through years of trial and error, and not the result of reading.
+It is interesting to see that a design that is viewed with skepticism by most, has some scientific backing.

 TAKE YOUR FIRST IMPRESSIONS FORWARD THIRTY WAVES

 On first impression a Small Wave Design will feel very different, maybe annoyingly so.
-The rider may feel that the board is sliding around in the water and is overly sensitive to any motion that may make it turn.
-Also some riders initially mention that the board seems to hang toward the top of the wave and tends not to drop quickly down the wave face as their less bouyant, and/or less surface area board does.
-Because the small wave design floats the rider with the entire top completely out of the water, the rider will feel every undulation in the water more acutely than before - this is the corky, squirely, twitchy, sliding around feeling, which no one seems to notice after a few days.
+The rider may feel that the board is sliding, and is overly sensitive to any motion that may make it turn.
+Also some riders initially mention that the board seems to hang toward the top of the wave and tends not to drop quickly down the wave face as their less buoyant, and/or less surface area board does.
+Because the small wave design floats the rider with the entire top completely out of the water, the rider will tend to feel every undulation in the water more acutely than before - this is the corky, squirely, twitchy, sliding around feeling, which no one seems to notice after a few days.
 The design is made to turn easily, to be sensitive; it is not supposed to track as most longboards do.
-Because this design is more bouyant and probably has more surface area than the riders previous board, it will catch the wave earlier (at the top), and tend to drop from the top of the wave to the bottom more gradually.
+Because this design is probably more buoyant, and probably has more surface area than the riders previous board, it will catch the wave earlier (at the top), and tend to drop from the top of the wave to the bottom more gradually.
 So...in short, there is no cure for the complaints mentioned.
-People switiching from a submergered design to a full floatation design will likely have some of these feelings.
+People switching from a submerged design to a full floatation design will likely have some of these feelings.
 It is important to ride about 30 waves and allow your muscle memory to function.
 This may take a few days of surfing decent waves.
 Most people are able to adjust to the difference, though there will always be those who feel a surfboard should be slightly submerged even at full plane, which is a contradiction.

-The Small Wave Design has the following negative characterstics.
+The Small Wave Design has the following negative characteristics.

 1. Simply will not rip and carve.